gcallah/JohnGray/papers/callahan.md

-# John Gray's Life and Work
+# A Touch of Gray

 Gene Callahan

-*************

-[From Wikipedia]

-Gray studied at Exeter College, Oxford, reading philosophy, politics and economics (PPE), completing his B.A., Masters of Philosophy. and Doctorate in Philosophy.

-He held posts as lecturer in political theory at the University of Essex, fellow and tutor in politics at Jesus College, Oxford, and lecturer and then professor of politics at the University of Oxford.
-He has served as a visiting professor at Harvard University (1985–86) and Stranahan Fellow at the Social Philosophy and Policy Center, Bowling Green State University (1990–1994), and has also held visiting professorships at Tulane University's Murphy Institute (1991) and Yale University (1994).
-He was Professor of European Thought at the London School of Economics and Political Science until his retirement from academic life in early 2008.

-[End Wikipedia]

-*************
+*Every silver lining's got a touch of gray* -- Robert Hunter

+## Introduction

+It is a great privilege to have the opportunity to comment upon the work of John Gray.
+His output has been so extensive and his thought has seen so much development that one could easily write a book tracing his intellectual odyssey, and so a mere paper on the topic must, of necessity, be no more than a sketch.
+(I have previously reviewed three of Gray's books, and some of the material below is drawn from those reviews, which one can find in the bibliography.)

-He began his intellectual life on the left but moved right in the late 1970s, becoming a fan of Nobel Prize-winning free-market economist F.A.
-Hayek.
+He began his intellectual life on the left but moved towards libertarianism in the late 1970s, influenced by his study of the work of Nobel Prize-winning free-market economist F.A.
+Hayek (Gray 1982).

-Gray's libertarianism was tempered, however, by studying British philosopher Michael Oakeshott's critique of "rationalism in politics."
-(Gray wrote of him: "Michael Oakeshott [is] clearly one of the most original and profound British political philosophers since Hume and certainly this century's greatest conservative writer" [1996: p.
+Gray's libertarianism was tempered, however, by studying the work of Isaiah Berlin and Michael Oakeshott.
+(Gray wrote of the latter that "Michael Oakeshott [is] clearly one of the most original and profound British political philosophers since Hume and certainly this century's greatest conservative writer" [1996: p.
 40].)

 ## Liberalisms